Race to the North: London to Aberdeen, 1895

-By 1 July 1895 these times had been brought forward to 07:20 (East) and 07:40 (West).
+By 1 July 1895, these times had been brought forward to 07:20 (East) and 07:40 (West).
 This involved NER reaching Edinburgh in 8 hours 13 minutes, in breach of the 1888 agreement not to take less than 8½ hours.
 In practice West Coast, stopping at seven intermediate stations on its route and pulling trains of 15 to 17 carriages, was frequently arriving later than 08:00.
 Without prior warning, on 15 July, West Coast widely advertised a new arrival time of 07:00, reducing the intermediate stops to five, and next morning the train actually arrived at 06:47 and on the next run 06:21 was achieved.
-Inevitably East Coast announced a new arrival time of 06:45 which, although earlier than the West Coast booked time, was nevertheless beaten by the actual West Coast arrivals.
+Inevitably, the East Coast announced a new arrival time of 06:45, which although earlier than the West Coast booked time, was nevertheless beaten by the actual West Coast arrivals.
 There were urgent communications within the East Coast consortium about whether to try and negotiate their way out of the developing race until on 25 July the Marquis of Tweedale, NBR chairman, wired John Conacher, NBR general manager "My opinion is our best policy is to beat them at any cost...".
 The NBR train arrived at 06:23, two minutes ahead of the new booked time, only to find the rival train had arrived 06:06.

-From the beginning of August the newspapers were reporting on what they called the "Race to the North" and Kinnaber Junction, until that time an unknown outpost, was analysed in detail.
+From the beginning of August, the newspapers were reporting on what they called the "Race to the North" and Kinnaber Junction, until that time an unknown outpost, was analysed in detail.
 Crowds gathered at the various stations.
 Even in the early hours of the morning men, women and children gathered at Carlisle Citadel station to join the excitement.
 For the newspapers sensation required not just speed but also potential disaster and the dangers were debated.
 At Cupar in Fife the permanent-way gang was called out each night to correct the rails after the express had passed round the curve at speed – the displacement was about three inches.